beverloo/periodic-background-sync/README.md

 cases for one-shot background sync to justify having a separate event in the developer's service
 worker: synchronizing data in response to a user action versus opportunistically refreshing content.
-In addition, there are different timing guarantees: one-shot sync has to run as soon as possible, where the browser has the final timing decision for periodic sync.
+In addition, there are different timing guarantees: one-shot sync has to run as soon as possible, where the browser has the final timing decision for periodic sync, as long as it honors the requested `minInterval` between two consecutive events.

 The interfaces mimic regular Background Sync, but substitute `navigator.sync` with `navigator.periodicSync` for symmetry with the event that will be fired in the service worker.